bold-commerce/bigcommerce-create-subscription/README.md

 # Bold Create Subscription Sample Project
 - This is a sample app demonstrating how to use the Bold Create Subscription Endpoint.
 - This is an example of using the BigCommerce OS Checkout to create the initial order.
-   - After the inital order is placed a BigCommece Webhook is used to capture the order contents, Filter the Braintree API & Create a Bold Commerce Subscription.
+   - After the initial order is placed a BigCommerce Webhook is used to capture the order contents, Filter the Braintree API & Create a Bold Commerce Subscription.
 - This example is using the Braintree Sandbox environment which can be updated to production within the .env file.
 Please see the sample-env for more details.
 - This example highlights how to deploy using Google App Engine.